LOADING ...

 And he arrived, the messenger of his

-to teach this folk his tellings of a divine truth.
+to teach heretic folk his tellings of a divine truth.

-Feeling threatened, a peasant rushed to sharpen his axe -
+Feeling threatened, a simple peasant to sharpen his axe -

-to defend the forests, the lakes, his brothers from an fate.
+to defend the forests, the lakes, his from an unseen fate.

 (their vanquisher)